mike7c2/PIDL/README.md

-# RIDL
+# PIDL (Peripheral Interface Description Library)

-RIDL is an experiement to try using a description similar to an SVD file for the register maps of other devices.
+PIDL is an experiement to try using a description similar to an SVD file for the register maps of other devices.
 Initially considering I2C devices but the concept should be extendable to arbitrary devices with register based interfaces.